Thinkmill/code-challenge/201810-maze/README.md

 ### Class to export

-The example bot looks as simple as this:
+The example bot is structured like this:

 ```js
 class BOT {